Copyright & DMCA Policy

 1.2 Third-Party Content

-- Medical images used for educational purposes
+- Medical images used for education

 - Referenced research papers and clinical guidelines

-- Radiographic images (anonymized, with appropriate permissions)
+- Radiographic images (anonymised, with the right permissions)

 2. Permitted Uses